ali-sattari/flyio-dist-sys/kafka/README.md

 * on poll read offset list key, filter offsets we need, read msg records

 okay, so far I think this is a good approach:
-* use snowflake id (implemented in unique-ids) for offsets
+* use g-counter via linkv CAS for offsets
 * store last committed offset per key in linkv
-* store offset_list in memory per node (or partitioned in seqkv)
+* store offset_list in memory per node
-* gossip offset list between nodes
 * store msgs in seqkv (as they are immutable, and wrote only once)

 then on RPCs:
-* when a send comes, we need to generate new offset, write msg, update offset_list
+* when a send comes, we need to generate new offset, write msg, update in_memory offset_list
 * when commit offset comes, CAS it in linkv
 * when list_committed_offset comes, read it by any node from linkv
 * when poll comes, check in_memory offset list, read msgs from seqkv based on filtered list, return